truenas/documentation/content/TrueCommand/TCGettingStarted/UserAccounts.md

 TrueCommand has two types of accounts, administrators and users.

 Administrators can add and remove users and servers and assign users to teams and servers to groups.
-Administrators have full access to all alerts and reports and system LDAP configuration settings.
+Administrators have full access to all alerts, reports, and system LDAP configuration settings.

-Users, can only interact with the systems assigned to them by an administrator.
+Users can only interact with the systems assigned to them by an administrator.
 Users can configure alerts, add datasets, shares, snapshots and snapshot tasks, create and generate reports, and manage systems assigned to them, but cannot add or manage users, systems, or perform tasks for other systems.

 ## Creating User Accounts